dennyzhang/cheatsheet-tmux-A4/README.md

 - Copy to mac clipboard

-# Only works for the laptop who hosts the tmux/tmate session
+Note: Only works for the laptop who hosts the tmux/tmate session

 ```
 brew install reattach-to-user-namespace